 A notebook and pen, or have your phone fully charged if you like to take notes on that.
 There are bound to be things you see during the day that will be useful to you or someone you know and remembering why you have that leaflet in your bag at the end of the day probably won’t be possible!

 What’s really worth a look?

-Discover Dogs – if you are thinking of getting a dog, considering a different breed or just a dog lover, which I’m guessing you are if you have read this far!
-It is a delight and you can chat to owners, meet the dogs and get your hound fix!
+Discover Dogs – if you are thinking of getting a dog, considering a different breed or just a dog lover, which I’m guessing you are if you've read this far!
+It's a delight and you can chat to owners, meet the dogs and get your hound fix!
 Take a look up toward the ceiling for the huge signs to guide you to the breeds that interest you!

 The Flyball – if you are able to get a seat, this event is wonderful, especially as the current champions are mostly whippets!